reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 For local development, React DevTools is available as a [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/), and [Edge](https://microsoftedge.microsoft.com/addons/detail/react-developer-tools/gpphkfbcpidddadnkolkpfckpihlkkil) browser extension.
-After installing it, the *Components* tab will appear in your browser Developer Tools for sites using React.
+Install it, and the *Components* tab will appear in your browser Developer Tools for sites using React.

 </Note>